jove-decompiler/jove/README.md

 export PATH=$PATH:/opt/jove/aarch64
 ```

-`jove-bootstrap` requires the target architecture to match the host's.
+`jove-bootstrap` requires that the target architecture matches the host's.

 # FAQ
 ### What is jove?